Sales Account Planning

 Steps to prepare a Sales account plan

-Successful sales account planning and sales transformation requires more than just filling out a form.
+Successful sales account planning requires more than just filling out a form.
 It requires strategic thinking and a clear understanding of what your client needs.

 - Outline the business objective